Shake 'Em On Down

 It was his first recording for producer Lester Melrose and remains his best-known song.
 Several blues and other artists have adapted the song, often with variations on the lyrics and music.
 The English rock group Led Zeppelin adapted some of the lyrics for two of their songs.

 Background

 After several attempts at recording for Victor Records and Okeh Records in the early 1930s, Bukka White came to the attention of Vocalion Records' producer Lester Melrose.
-Melrose arranged for White to record a single in Chicago in 1937, but White was arrested and convicted for a shooting incident and received a two-year sentence at Parchman Farm.
-However, White did manage to record two songs"Shake 'Em On Down" and "Pinebluff, Arkansas"before serving his time, either by jumping bail or through an arrangement by Melrose.
+Melrose arranged for White to record a single in Chicago in September 1937 and he recorded two songs – "Shake 'Em On Down" and "Pinebluff, Arkansas".
+Back home in Aberdeen, Mississippi, in October, he was arrested and charged with murder over shooting a man in the thigh.
+He was tried on 8 November, convicted of murder and sentenced to life imprisonment, to be served in Mississippi State Penitentiary, commonly known as Parchman Farm.

 Original song

 "Shake 'Em On Down" was recorded September 2, 1937, by White on vocal and guitar with an unidentified second guitarist.
 The song is a moderate-tempo twelve-bar blues notated in 4/4 time in the key of E. Music writer Mark Humphrey has described the rhythm as "shuffling" and its lyrics as "risqué":

 The phrase "shake 'em on down" may have originated in White's claim that he extorted money from hobos when he was freighthopping trains in the early 1930s.

 The song became a best seller and blues historian Ted Gioia notes that his single "earned White the status of a celebrity within Parchman".
 Prior to his arrival at the Farm, the inmates and even guards contributed to the purchase of a guitar.
 White was largely exempt from the hardest work details and, in the evenings, spent a lot of time practicing.
 He often performed, sometimes with a small combo, including for the governor – "When White performed for the governor of Mississippi, on the latter's visit to Parchman, he was surprised that the politician already knew about him", according to Gioia.
 White recalled the governor asking him:

 Largely on the strength of "Shake 'Em On Down", when White was released from prison, he was able to resume his recording career with Melrose and Vocalion, despite the shift in public taste that had taken place in the previous two and a half years.